August’s New Line of Products for A Smarter Front DoorBy - 02/17/2017

 The kit includes a mounting plate and an adapter that connects the August Smart Lock to a mortise-style lock.
 The August Smart Lock itself is not included in the kit.
 The August Smart Lock Mortise Kit will be available to certified locksmiths, property developers, and property managers for $100.

 IFTTT, Alexa, and Security Risks

 Also, both smart lock versions now have an Alexa Skill, which means you can control them using any device with access to Amazon’s Alexa.
-To voice control your August lock, you must speak the phrase “tell August” before giving your command.
+To voice control your August lock, you must speak the phrase “tell August” before speaking your command.
 You also need a Wi-Fi bridge such as the August Connect or the August Doorbell Cam.
-The Alexa Skill for August can only lock and check the status of your door.
-For the time being, you can’t unlock August using Alexa because of the security risks involved.
+The Alexa Skill for August can lock your door, check your lock’s status, and unlock your door, if you provide a verbal PIN code.

-The second generation August Smart Lock retails at $229, while the first generation lock’s price has lowered to $199 and is still available to order.
+The second generation August Smart Lock retails at $229, while the first generation lock’s price has lowered to $139 and is still available for purchase.

 August Smart Keypad

 Another product launched is the Smart Keypad.
 The Smart Keypad is a companion accessory to the August Smart Lock.
 It lets you unlock your lock by punching in a unique code.
 Besides being a way of unlocking the door, it also makes locking easier.
 The lowest button (the red, rectangular one) is dedicated to locking your door, so pressing this button will one click lock your door when needed.

 August Smart Keypad is also convenient when you need to grant limited access to caregivers, your dog walker, a handyman, your contractor, or a guest.
 Using the app, you can generate a code for your guest.
 Using his/her smartphone or the pad, your guests can easily access your home.